AdRoll/baker/README.md

 InitialPosition defines the initial checkpoint position for consuming new shards.
-This parameter is only effective the first time a shard ID is encountered, since after that the lease will associate the shard and a record checkopint.
+This parameter is only effective the first time a shard ID is encountered, since after that the lease will associate the shard and a record checkpoint.
 It can either be set to LATEST or TRIM_HORIZON.

 Note that when new shards are created in the event of a resharding, KCL may not immediately be aware of their creation.
 Setting TRIM_HORIZON is thus a safer